 When you add a new AWS Config Rule and save the configuration, AWS automatically evaluates your environment based on the rule.
 From the list of Noncompliant rules, you can click on the rule and view a list of resources for which the rule failed.
 In our case, we’ll want to ensure that each of those resources has the required tags, and then click on Re-evaluate to recheck our environment.

 Once you have everything compliant, you’ll want to ensure that resources remain in compliance.
 You may recall that we configured an SNS queue during the configuration of our Rules.
 Let’s set up an email subscription to the queue so we can be notified about configuration changes as they are introduced.
 Depending on the size of your environment, you may want to investigate different ways of consuming and responding to the queue so that you inundate your inbox with compliance-related emails.

 Navigate to the SNS Dashboard in your account.
 If you click on the Topics section, you should see config-topic in the list of topics.
 Check the box next to config-topic and then click on the Actions drop-down and choose Subscribe to topic.

 In the protocol input field, select Email and then enter your email address in the Endpoint field.
 You’ll receive an email to confirm the subscription, and then subsequent emails each time changes are introduced to the environment, and the rules are executed.

-AWS Config Rules make it easier for you to manage compliance within your environment and stay up-to-date with configuration changes as they are introduced.
+AWS Config Rules make it easier for you to manage compliance within your environment and stay up-to-date with configuration changes as they are introduced for AWS monitoring.

 Complete visibility for DevSecOps